ikhlas9/Noughts-and-Crosses/README.md

-Noughts and Crosses Game against a computer .Written in python.
+Noughts and Crosses Game against a computer.

+Written in python.

 To run this locally you will need an IDE and python3.